 If you are lucky (or plan well 😉 ) and visit the city on the right day, you can spend the evening not only in the restaurant or on a walk along the Münde lake but also at a concert in one of the churches.

 At the market, a tourist information office will give you information in a small brick half-timbered house.
 Behind it, there are bicycle cages for safe parking of your bike and luggage.
-(Your own castle or possibly at the information desk?)
+(Use your own lock or possibly at the information desk?)

-Further east of Angermünde, already almost on the Oder (and thus at the entrance to the Oder cycle path) you will find the little village of Stolpe.
+Further east of Angermünde, already almost on the river Oder (and thus at the entrance to the Oder cycle path) you will find the little village of Stolpe.
 The landscape is characterised by the many notched slopes that drop into the Oder valley.
 On one of these slopes the „Grützpott“, a castle tower from the 12th century, is enthroned.
+(Grützpott engl.: Groats pot)

 The interior of the building houses a small exhibition on the history of the region.
 From the platform on top of the tower there is a good panoramic view over the Oder valley to the Polish side.
 The „basement“ of the tower can be reached from outside through a long corridor and is sunk deep into the Oder slope.
 The tower hall is one of the special venues for the Uckermark Film Festival.